saucelabs/sauce-docs/docs/screener/e2e-testing/workflow/baseline-branch.md

 ## Setup Steps

-1. [Integrate your Visual E2E tests into your CI process](/visual/e2e-testing/integrations/continuous-integration) so that visual tests are automatically run when branching or merging.
+1. [Integrate your Screener E2E tests into your CI process](/visual/e2e-testing/integrations/continuous-integration) so that visual tests are automatically run when branching or merging.
 2. Set the `branch` and `baseBranch` options in your [`sauce:visual` WebDriver capabilities](/visual/e2e-testing/commands-options/#saucevisual-capability-options) to set the name of your current branch and the name of your base branch respectively.

 Below are examples of branch environment variables for various CI tools: